iehgit/parrotflume/README.md

 ## License

-ParrotFlume is licensed under the MIT License.
+ParrotFlume is licensed under an extended MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

-- The name "ParrotFlume" is inspired by the concept of "stochastic parrots" in LLMs and the idea of flumes as input/output pipes.
+- The name "ParrotFlume" is inspired by the exhaustion of all slightly less silly names by different projects, and the title of a paper called "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜"[¹](https://dl.acm.org/doi/10.1145/3442188.3445922).
-- Special thanks to the OpenAI community for their continuous support and development of powerful language models.
+- Special thanks to the developers of [llama.cpp](https://github.com/ggerganov/llama.cpp), which works nicely as a backend for ParrotFlume.

 ---

 Enjoy using ParrotFlume!
-For any questions or issues, please refer to the [GitHub issues page](https://github.com/yourusername/ParrotFlume/issues).
+For any questions or issues, please refer to the [GitHub issues page](https://github.com/iehgit/parrotflume/issues).